 3. Here, as an administrator you can place pins of your choosing, for example use the pin to mark the locations on the map.

 Note: If you do not want to be restricted by the boundary set for the participants when placing a pin, turn off the setting for "Restrict Pins within Boundary" in the tool settings.

 Remember to turn this setting back on if you wish to restrict your consultation within the boundary area.

-4. Once your required pin drops are completed, this pin can be hidden in the settings page.
-NOTE: There should be more than one pin to see the hide(eye) option.
-Click on the + option to add more pins if required.
+4. Once your required pin drops are completed, this pin category can be hidden on the settings page.
+Once a pin category is hidden, participants will not be able to view the hidden pin category and can use the other pin categories to share their preferred location and information.
+NOTE: There should be more than one pin category to see the “hide” option.
+Click on the “+ Add Pin Category” option to add more pins if required.

-5. Once hidden, only the other (green) pin is available to participants.
+5. Once hidden, only the other (green) pin category is available to participants.

 This information should be entered by the administrator when the pin is added, in the comments and photo options provided when a new pin is dropped.

 Read our article on Understanding the participant view of Places to better understand the mapping between the front end participant view and the administrator back end options.